Alexandria School of Medicine: History

-The Greek city of Alexandria, at the mouth of the Nile, was planned and founded by Alexander the Great in 331 BC, and concentrated in it cultural streams from various places: the mysticism of the East and Greek rationalism, in a rich library, with about 700,000 written rolls (the treasure trove of all human knowledge to date, the richest in the world).
+The Greek city of Alexandria, at the mouth of the Nile, was planned and founded by Alexander the Great in 331 BC, and concentrated in it cultural streams from various places: the mysticism of the East and Greek rationalism, in a rich library, with about 700,000 written rolls (the treasure trove of all human knowledge to date; the richest in the world).
 Thus, with its schools, Alexandria was a kind of university where the most prominent writers, physicians, scientists, and philosophers of the historical period gathered and worked.

 The ancient Greeks appreciated Egypt and saw in it a mysterious land, fertile with hidden wisdom.
 At one point, they united all the different medical doctrines originating in the East and in Alexandria (which increasingly resembled a cosmopolitan city) in Egypt, and merged it into one universal critical mass of knowledge.
 In Alexandria, special importance was given to the study of medicine.
 The medical works of Hippocrates and Aristotle were studied and the first "Hippocratic Corpus" was collected.
 Anatomy and methodical study of human corpses are introduced for the first time.

 Development of anatomy and physiology

 As the medical science of ancient Greece plunged into political decadence and setbacks - scientific work was renewed in this area, especially in the field of anatomy: numerous sections on corpses and even vivisection on death row inmates were done.
+From such work the first meaningful written texts about human anatomy were written, as these were the first instances of human dissection in Greek medical practice.
+Prior to this period, human dissection was taboo.

 Anatomists and doctors of the Alexandria School were Herophilos and Erasistratus.